MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/slow-performance-sources.md

 - **App is client-heavy** - The app gets large sets of data into data collections at the initial moment.
 Uses such data within multiple screens over client-heavy operations like JOIN, Sort, AddColumn, and GroupBy.
 - **App has long formula in OnStart** - The app triggers many unnecessary data calls in screens, and such data calls return large data records.

-To review the app design as a possible source of slow app performance, monitor the app’s behavior by using [Monitor](../monitor-overview.md).
+To review the app design as a possible source of slow app performance, monitor the app by using [Monitor](../monitor-overview.md).
 Check which data calls are taking a long time, and how many data calls trigger such behaviors in the app.

 Also, balance the workload between the client, and the server.
 Delegating the workload to the server is recommended.
 From the client memory consumption perspective, it's important to make the client app lightweight.